 1. Getting the lawn mower out of the shed

 Once upon a time, we thought it would be really cute to convert the garage into another den, because we had too much furniture in the rest of the house.
-(I have an inability to think of where I’m going to put something before I buy it.)
-Long story short, we bought two large sheds for the back yard, thinking this would be more than enough storage room to accommodate the non-car items that normally live in the garage.
+(I have an inability to consider where I’m going to put something before I buy it.)
+Long story short, we bought two large sheds for the back yard, thinking this would be more than enough storage room to accommodate the non-car items that would normally live in the garage that no longer was.